 Welcome to Learn from Leaders.
-If you missed my post last month, I explained that each month we’re interviewing the leader of a successful organization and sharing some of their best advice with you.
+Each month we’re interviewing the leader of a successful organization and sharing some of their best advice with you.
 For my first post, I’d like to introduce you to Scott Becker, President and CEO of Chromaflo.

 Chromaflo is the world leader in liquid color technology for use in paint, coatings, and thermoset plastics.
 What does that mean exactly?
 Well, if you’ve ever been in a paint store and saw the person behind the counter dispensing those little liquid colors into a paint can, there’s a good chance Chromaflo made them.